mdda/mdda.github.io/_posts/OSS/2015-02-11-mssql-from-fedora-with-python.md

 {% highlight bash %}
 [FreeTDS]
 Description = MS SQL database access with Free TDS Driver64    = /usr/lib64/libtdsodbc.so
 Setup64     = /usr/lib64/libtdsS.so
 FileUsage   = 1
 {% endhighlight %}

 Then, create an entry in ```/etc/odbc.ini``` (which may have to be created) :

 {% highlight bash %}
 [sqlserverdatasource-name-is-arbitrary]
 Driver      = FreeTDS
 Description = ODBC connection via FreeTDS
 Trace       = No
 Servername  = arbitrary-tds-server-title
-#Database = <name of your database>
+#Database    = <name of your database - may be useful to restrict usage>
 {% endhighlight %}

 ### Step 5 : Set up Python connection to ODBC